phtviet/pupil-teacher-ratio/README.md

 ## Acknowledgements
+- This project was inspired by a story in the book 'David and Goliath: Underdogs, Misfits, and the Art of Battling Giants' by Malcolm Gladwell.
-- This project was inspired by https://shiny.rstudio.com/gallery/masters.html
+- The design for this project was inspired by https://shiny.rstudio.com/gallery/masters.html

 ## Contact